5 Fundraising Must-Haves For In-Person Events

 4. Thoughtful Safety Precautions

-The 2022 Fundraising Event Experience Report found that two drivers of poor in-person attendee experiences are too many pandemic-related requirements and feeling that organizations did not handle pandemic safety precautions correctly.
+The 2022 Fundraising Event Experience Report found that two drivers of poor in-person attendee experiences are too many pandemic-related requirements and feeling that organizations did not handle pandemic safety measures correctly.

 5. Value-Added Events That Make an Impact